adamzvolanek/DevRackDocs/installs/sonarr.md

 # Sonarr

-This page covers the setup of my development version of sonarr to deploy my docker-compose stack(s).
+This page covers the setup of sonarr to deploy in my docker-compose stack(s).
 Likewise some investigation of configuration files to track and have deployable configuration on compose up.

+This document supports Sonarr version 3.

 **TO COMPLETE LATER** Will need to adjust and reform mounts/media library to follow the structure outlined [here](https://trash-guides.info/Hardlinks/How-to-setup-for/Docker/).
 This will occur during ZFS transition.